Password Safe CLI Application

 Update single setting

-The update-setting -s command allows you to update the value of a specific key in a given section of the settings file.
+The update-setting -s command allows you to update a single value or setting of a specific key in a given section of the settings file.
 If the section does not exist, it is created.
 If the key does not exist in the section, it is added with the provided value.

 ps-cli settings update-setting -s <SECTION> -k <KEY> -v <VALUE>